 Behaving in a way that will ensure your success (being your commitment) will enable you articulate that vision clearly which will continually inspire yourself and others of ‘why’ you wake up every day.
 Being a commitment will also inspire other people to become your supporters, partners and clients.

 I love to enable people to distinguish who ‘they are as a commitment’.
 In any given moment, we can either act:

-Based on a past based interpretation of ourselves and the world us.
+- Based on a past based interpretation of ourselves and of the world around us.

 Sadly, most people express themselves based on interpretations of the past.

 Previous childhood and teenage challenges we’ve faced such as being disciplined in school, being bullied, parents becoming angry, being fired from work or relationships ending often cause us to experience intense emotions.
 My years of research and coaching has shown me that, in these intensely emotional moments most of us then go making dis-empowering interpretations about ourselves and the world around us which intensely but subconsciously affect us from that moment onwards.
 These interpretations always start with ‘I’, the belief that ‘I am some fixed object or thing or I am this body and that I need to label myself as something so I may understand the situation I’ve just survived.
 These interpretations can be things like:

 “I’m not good enough”

 “I’m different, nobody wants me”

 Only through receiving effective transformational coaching can we become aware of these interpretations and when we do, we awaken to see that they are not true.
 Becoming aware of these interpretations causes us to undergo a 'self transformation' which leaves us with waves of freedom and relaxation washing over us as we break free of having to survive a world that we interpreted as so.